Fuel and Ignition System

 When your engine mixes air and fuel, it adds a spark to create an explosion.
 This spark is referred to as the ignition.
 The ignition system consists of an ignition coil, plug wires, and spark plugs.
 Here's a brief overview of what each of these parts does:

 Your vehicle's ignition system repeats this process thousands of times per minute as you drive.
 It is integral that each part of your fuel and ignition systems work smoothly.
-If you are experiencing any trouble with your vehicle, don't hesitate to bring it to Solar Automotive Repair in Douglas today.
+If you are experiencing any trouble with your vehicle, don't hesitate to bring it to Solar Automotive Repair in Douglas County today.
 In addition to fuel and ignition system repair, we also offer services in Brakes and Preventative Maintenance.

 Your Quality Shop for Fuel and Ignition System Repair

 Here at Solar Automotive Repair in Castle Rock, CO 80104, we are experts in all things auto repair and can repair your cooling system efficiently and cost-effectively.